zX3no/Omnia/README.md

 ### Overview

-TODO: rewrite
+Getting javascript running outside of the browser is a little tricky.

-It may be hard for people to understand that JavaScript requires a runtime like NodeJs or Deno.
-It's hard to recommend to new programmers given how complicated the tech stack is.
+JavaScript requires a runtime like NodeJs or Deno to be used like other langauges.

-Node's `read-line` class is not easy to use, I used the library `prompt-sync` instead.
+I could not figure out how to use Node's `read-line` class and instead used the `prompt-sync` library.
+This required some async code which made the project more complicated than I hoped.

-I'm not a fan of the async code required, it's clear that JavaScript was built for the web.
+It is clear when using JavaScript that it was built for the web.

-Please use it for the web, not for desktop applications.
+- Lot's of documentation for JavaScript and NodeJS.
+- Good IDE and build tools.
+- Easy to install once you know what you need.

 ## TypeScript